stoyky/stoyky.github.io/content/blog/obfuscated_rat/index.md

 ![](img/after.png)

+We immediately observe that this script already cleans up many of the encrypted strings and makes reverse engineering much less tedious.

 ## Conclusion
+It was very satisfying seeing those decrypted lines show up after some experimentation.
 I had a blast during this CTF, and want to thank the colleagues who hosted it.
 Cheers!